 Plenty of mashups, including art done on a lark years before the acquisition occurred, have made the rounds since yesterday’s announcement.
 Many of the pieces are quite good, and it’s interesting to see that Wolverine is as prevalent as Spider-Man these days when choosing a signature Marvel character to cross with Donald or Mickey.
 Also interesting is that one of the coolest illustrations circulated is the above pic drawn by Jack Kirby and colored by Craig Yoe almost two decades ago for the coffee-table book The Art of Mickey Mouse, in which famed artists of all stripes interpreted the icon, because its resurgence in this context shows how closely Kirby is associated with the quintessential Marvel style when he’s really genericizing himself here and not the publisher.

-Jack Kirby’s contribution to Craig Yoe & Janet Morra-Yoe’s The Art of Mickey
+Jack Kirby’s contribution to Craig Yoe & Janet Morra-Yoe’s book The Art of Mickey